UVaCS-Sherriff/UVACS-2020Pilot/content/student_info.md

 * BACS students in the pilot will not be required to take SDE in Spring 2020, but can do so as one of your CS electives.
 * BACS students must take CS 3102 as one of their 4 CS Electives to complete all of the Foundation Courses (note that BS students already have to take CS 3102).
 * Being in the pilot does not affect the Integration Elective requirement.
+* You must successfully complete both DSA 1 and COA 1 before you can declare the major.

 ### Why should I take part in the pilot?